harrisj/harrisj.github.io/_posts/published/2015-01-15-connecting-with-dots.md

 ---
 layout: writing_layout
 title: Connecting with the Dots
-subtitle: Jake Harris on data visualization, empathy, and representing people with dots
+tagline: Jake Harris on data visualization, empathy, and representing people with dots
-summary: >
+description: >
     This is one of my favorite pieces, a meditation into how we can ensure that visualizations still contain empathy and a reminder that in so many cases, "the dots are people."
 date: 20150115
 year: 2015